-Kagoshima Airport (KOJ) is the gateway to southern Kyushu — Sakurajima volcano, Ibusuki sand baths, Yakushima ferry, and the Kirishima onsen region.
-With kids, it’s one of Japan’s more family-friendly mid-size airports: a free foot bath in the terminal, big nursing rooms, and a limousine bus that connects directly to Kagoshima city in 40 minutes.
+Kagoshima Airport (KOJ) is the gateway to southern Kyushu — Sakurajima volcano, Ibusuki sand baths, the Yakushima ferry, and the Kirishima onsen region.
+With kids, it’s one of Japan’s more family-friendly mid-size airports.

-This guide covers the terminal layout, transportation options to popular bases, and how to plan the first 4 hours after landing.
+You’ll find a free indoor foot bath inside the terminal, two large nursing rooms, and a limousine bus that runs straight to Kagoshima city in 40 minutes.
+This guide covers the terminal layout, every transport option to popular bases, and how to plan a smooth first 4 hours after landing.

 Why Kagoshima Airport works for families